epeat96/epeat96/README.md

 ## Interests and Hobbies

-In my free time i sometimes like to:
+In my free time I sometimes like to:

 - Do security CTF challenges.
 Check out my TryHackMe profile!: